BJCaasenbrood/SorotokiCode/index.md

 git clone https://github.com/BJCaasenbrood/SorotokiCode.git
 ```

-To install the toolkit, run the command below.
+To install the toolkit, run the command below in the MATLAB command window.
 That's it, the soft robotics toolkit is now ready-to-use.
 ```matlab
 % installation command
 sorotoki();